paketo-buildpacks/rfcs/text/dotnet-core/0007-dependencies.md

 through the `version.txt` file that is packaged with the dependency.
 Once we have that version we can construct a static URI for that version to be used by the buildpack.

+A checksum will have to be calculated from the downloaded artifact in the workflow as a source for an upstream checksum has not been found as of yet.